AdobeDocs/experience-platform.en/help/destinations/ui/activate-advertising-destinations.md

 ## Select your segments {#select-segments}

-Use the check boxes to the left of the segment names to select the segments that you want to send to the destination, then select **[!UICONTROL Next]**.
+Use the check boxes to the left of the segment names to select the segments that you want to activate to the destination, then select **[!UICONTROL Next]**.

 ![Select segments](../assets/ui/activate-advertising-destinations/select-segments.png)